cgwire/js-3d-model-viewer/README.md

 CG studios want to be able to perform a quick review of 3D models.
 Displaying a model in the browser could help in solving this problem.
-On a broader aspect, there is no open source 3D model player.
+On a broader aspect, there is no open source 3D model viewer.
 Which is sad whent technologies like WebGL and Three.js allow to display easily 3D geometries.

 ## Development status

-Currently the player supports only `.obj` files and cannot load tetures or materials.
+Currently the viewer supports only `.obj` files and cannot load tetures or materials.

 ## Technologies

-This player is based on [Three.js](https://threejs.org/)
+This viewer is based on [Three.js](https://threejs.org/)

 ## Resources